QualiChain/consortium/README.md

 Transactions on the Ethereum Ropsten network can be verified here: https://ropsten.etherscan.io/ This proof of concept contains two mock accounts for the Ethereum blockchain, which can be used to perform the demo.

-**Note**: Some operations may fail when using the same account, e.g., deploying a smart contract to an address that already contains such smart contract.
+**Note**: Some operations may fail when using the same blockcgain (Ethereum, Ropsten,...) account, e.g., deploying a smart contract with an account that has already been used to deploy the same smart contract.

 ## QualiChain Higher Education Module
 This module adds a certificate to the blockchain when it is pasted at the ``registered_certificates`` folder.
 If a certificate is moved to the ``revoked_certificates`` it is revoked.
 The Ethereum accounts used in this module are stored on the ``accounts.txt`` file.